singnet/dev-portal/docs/products/DecentralizedAIPlatform/Daemon/daemon-setup/index.md

 ## Configuration

-The daemon needs to be configured for it to work with the corresponding AI service.
+The daemon needs to be configured to work with the corresponding AI service.

-You could create simple template config by:
+You can create a simple template configuration by running:
 :::code-group

 ```sh [Linux]